Stanstead Abbotts Drain Information Page

 How will the scheme work?

-1. Eligible residents are invited to complete an application form to register for a free initial PFR property survey.
-Applications close on Sunday 5th November 2023
+1. In 2023 eligible residents were invited to complete an application form to register for a free initial PFR property survey.

-2. The Environment Agency will appoint a surveyor to attend your property on an agreed date and confirm if your property is suitable for PFR and which products are recommended.
-You will receive a copy of a report
+2. The Environment Agency have appointed a surveyor (JBA consulting) to attend properties in May / June 2024 to confirm if the property is suitable for PFR and which products are recommended.

-3. Should you wish to proceed, the Environment Agency will appoint a supplier to install your chosen products.
-The Environment Agency will pay up to £8,000 towards these costs
+3. Should residents wish to proceed, the Environment Agency will appoint a supplier to install the chosen products.
+The Environment Agency will pay up to £8,000 towards these costs.

 How do I find out more?